dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 1. Create a new project in your IDE (e.g. Visual Studio).
 2. Add a reference to [`Microsoft.DocAsCode.Plugins`](https://www.nuget.org/packages/Microsoft.DocAsCode.Plugins/) and [`Microsoft.Composition`](https://www.nuget.org/packages/Microsoft.Composition/) NuGet packages.
-3. Create a new class and implement the `@Microsoft.DocAsCode.Plugins.IInputMetadataValidator`.
+3. Create a new class and implement the @Microsoft.DocAsCode.Plugins.IInputMetadataValidator.

 For example, the following validator prohibits any metadata with the name set to `hello`: